jadecci/mpp/replication/README.md

 ## 1. Preparation

+### 1.1.
+Install dataset
-1. Clone and install from GIN repository to get all the replication files
+Clone and install from GIN repository to get all the replication files

 ```bash
 python3 -m venv ~/.venvs/mpp-features